Leo Slezak

-Leo Slezak ([ˌleːo ˈslɛzak]; 18 August 1873 – 1 June 1946) was a Moravian dramatic tenor.
+Leo Slezak ([ˌleːo ˈslɛzak]; 18 August 1873 – 1 June 1946) was an Austrian dramatic tenor.
 He was associated in particular with Austrian opera as well as the title role in Verdi's Otello.
 He is the father of actors Walter Slezak and Margarete Slezak and grandfather of the actress Erika Slezak.

 Life and work

 Early years

-Born in Šumperk (then known as Mährisch-Schönberg), the son of a miller, Slezak worked briefly as a blacksmith, an engineer's fitter and served in the army before taking singing lessons with the first-class baritone and pedagogue Adolf Robinson.
+Born in Šumperk (Mährisch-Schönberg), northern Moravia (then part of the Austria-Hungary), as the son of a miller, Slezak worked briefly as a blacksmith, an engineer's fitter and served in the army before taking singing lessons with the first-class baritone and pedagogue Adolf Robinson.
 He made his debut in 1896 in Brno (Brünn) and proceeded to sing leading roles in Bohemia and Germany, appearing at Breslau and, in 1898–99, at Berlin.
 From 1901 onwards he was a permanent member of the Vienna State Opera's roster of artists, achieving star status.

 While in Vienna he was initiated into Freemasonry.